borntofrappe/fullstack-d3/README.md

 - symmetric, with a homogeneous set of observations

-_Please note:_ the folder doesn't include a demo for the histogram, because the third chapter, `03 - Bar Charts`, already implements the type for multiple variables.

 ### Box Plot

-With a box plot it is possible to study the distribution of a numerical value.
+With a box plot it is possible to study the distribution of a numerical variable.
 The median is useful to describe the tendency of the metric, while the 25th and 75th percentile, also know as 1st and 3rd quartile, provide a measure of the variability.

 ```text
   outliers